timfox456/ma-transformer/README.md

 Notes:
 - Only forward float32 is implemented in CUDA today; training/autograd remains in PyTorch.
 - CPU `ma_core` path (pybind11) is separate and currently CPU-only.

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for details and the `NOTICE` file for attribution.